Unity-Technologies/HDRPRayTracingScenes/README.md

 Project zip with all files (including LFS files) can be downloaded from the release section https://github.com/Unity-Technologies/SmallOfficeRayTracing/releases.

-The Preview DXR project is a Unity custom version with binaries based on the 2019.2a5 version of Unity, enhanced with DXR support and version 5.8.0 of HDRP enhanced with DXR support.
-It is a Windows 10 (64 bit) only version with DX12 API.

-This project is a sandbox in which you can  play with real time ray tracing features in Unity.
-This is a prototype and the final implementation of DXR will be different from this version.
+This project is using the real-time ray tracing feature that has been experimentally released in Unity 2019.3.a2.
+We recommend using it with the HDRP package 7.1.1 (or higher).
 This project can not be used to do any production work.
+Please refer to the documentation for more details (Link will be posted here soon).

 Requirements:
 - NVIDIA RTX series card with the latest drivers [here](https://www.nvidia.com/Download/index.aspx?lang=com)